program detail

 Program Overview

 The Recreation Management in Gerontology (C152) diploma program will teach you the specialized skills you need to work with older adults.
-Over the course of two years, you’ll learn how to design therapeutic activity programs for older adults that consider the physical, mental, emotional, social and spiritual perspectives of the aging process.
-This is a well-established and industry-respected program that has been training students in the field for over 30 years.
+Over the course of two years, you’ll learn how to design therapeutic leisure activities for older adults that consider the physical, mental, emotional, social and spiritual domains of wellness.

-You’ll learn to develop strong interpersonal communication skills that will support your ability to work with people across different life stages—an essential aspect of this job.
+You will develop strong interpersonal communication skills that will support your ability to work with people across different life stages.
 You will also develop effective business communication skills that will help prepare you to co-ordinate and manage physical, financial and human resources of a recreation department.

-You’ll study the science and theory behind aging and will take an in-depth look at the biological changes of aging.
-You will gain an understanding of diseases often related to aging, like Alzheimer's.
-This program will provide you with new ways of thinking about dementia and innovative ways of meeting the needs of those in your care using the DementiAbilitiy methods.
+This program will provide you with new ways of thinking about leisure, aging, dementia and innovative ways of meeting the needs of those in your care using the Dementiability methods.
 In addition, you will have the opportunity to explore complementary and alternative therapies and examine perspectives about end-of-life care.

 You will have hands-on training to practise and apply what you are learning both on-site at our nearly 24,000+-square-foot Simulation Centre facility, and off-site with one of our 600+ field placement partners.

-We will prepare you for a career in a health-care setting by using the latest industry software.
-You will learn proper documentation techniques and how to use comprehensive care planning tools such as Resident Assessment Instrument – Minimum Data Set (RAI-MDS) training.
+We will prepare you to use the latest industry software such as: Point Click Care, Activity Pro, Resident Assessment Instrument – Minimum Data Set (RAI-MDS) training.

 Your Field Education Options